macOS Native App

 4

-Open the app, paste a Google Scholar profile URL into Settings, and you're all set.
+Paste a Google Scholar profile URL into Settings, choose your refresh schedule, and you're all set.

 Read full distribution guide